alexrony21/WhatsApp-Business-Number-Validator/README.md

 ---

-If you're interested in purchasing this tool, please contact me via Telegram: [@alexrony21](https://t.me/alexrony21)
+If you're interested in purchasing this tool, please contact me via Telegram: [@thepythoncode97](https://t.me/thepythoncode97)

+## Note:
+This tool is designed for marketers and businesses.
+If you engage in any illegal activities using this tool, the author will not take any responsibility.

+---

 Thank you!